sematext/docs/docs/alerts/creating-logs-alerts.md

 ![image alt text](../images/alerts/image_2_2.png)

  You can assign priority and define the level of importance of an alert.
+Include this information in the payload of various notification hooks.

  ![image alt text](../images/alerts/alert_priority.png)